Quantumke/properties-of--material-design/README.md

 ###    Material is the metaphor

 A material metaphor is the unifying theory of a rationalized space and a system of motion.
 Our material is grounded in tactile reality, inspired by our study of paper and ink, yet open to imagination and magic.
+ ###        Surfaces are intuitive and natural

+Surfaces and edges provide visual cues that are grounded in our experience of reality.
+The use of familiar tactile attributes speaks to primal parts of our brains and helps us quickly understand affordances.